 - Those without marketing skills – Unless you just want to keep a stack of books in your house, the selling part is all up to you

-- Those who just want to write and not deal with the business side of book publishing – it takes a fair amount of organisational skills and discipline to do everything by yourself
+- Those who just want to write and not deal with the business side of book publishing – it takes a fair amount of effort, organisational skills and discipline to do everything by yourself

 There are plenty of online tools, guides and resources that can help you write, edit, proofread, design, format your book and more.
 You can also sell your work via free online selling platforms, including directly from your social media profiles.